-The Samaritan Paradox is a point-and-click adventure game, expected to be released in December 2013.
+The Samaritan Paradox is a point-and-click adventure game, planned for release in March 2014.
 It features low-res retro graphics and a plot said to resemble a mix of Stieg Larsson and the Brothers Grimm.

-You play Ord Salomon, literary student and small time writer, fresh out of inspiration and a clear direction in life.
+You play Ord Salomon, literary student and hobby cryptologist, fresh out of inspiration and a clear direction in life.

 In a recently obtained book, you stumble across a hidden message.
 It’s from the author, famous novelist/journalist Jonatan Bergwall, to his daughter, Sara.